RegistercentrumVGR/RCPLOT/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of slrplotfun is to implement the design used by the Swedish Arthroplasty Register with figures produced by ggplot2.
-Functions are used for the annual report and more.
+The goal of rcplot is to implement a default design to be used by registers linked to Registercentrum with figures produced by ggplot2.
+Plot functions are used for the annual reports, R-shiny web presentations and more.

 ## Installation